danofff/ts_todo_list_front/README.md

 ## Front end part of application

-  Main feature drag and drop UI.
+  Main feature is drag and drop UI.

   You could drag and drop to-do to done box or bakc, or you could drag and drop it to backet if you want to delete todo.

   User registration, authentication, authorization using jwt.